alexandralalor/alexandralalor.github.io/_pages/research.md

 >
 >![research-5](http://alexandralalor.github.io/images/research/research-5.jpg)

-## Dendrochrology Intern and Fire Effects Monitor
+## Dendrochronology Intern and Fire Effects Monitor
 ### North Cascades National Park, Marblemount, WA
 > As a Scientist-in-Parks intern, I curated tree ring samples for a fire history study using dendrochronology.
 I also worked with the Fire Effects Monitoring crew, responsible for collecting forest vegetation data to monitor the effectiveness of prescribed fire treatments.
 During this time I became a qualified Wildland Firefighter and assisted in prescribed burn operations.
 I also worked with communication center radio dispatching and Search and Rescue operations within the park.
 >